Xiangyang1984/Gcluster/README.md

 ### step 1: Preperation of input data
 #### Genbank_file_directory (mandatory option)
-Genbank_file_directory : A Directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).
-For large number of genomes, users are recommended to download using Aspera, a high-speed file transfer tool (https://downloads.asperasoft.com/).
+Genbank_file_directory : A directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).
+For large number of genomes, users are recommended to download using [Aspera](https://downloads.asperasoft.com/), a high-speed file transfer tool.

 #### interested_gene_file (mandatory option)
 interested_gene_file: A list of the interested gene, in which each row contains a locus tag of the interested gene for individual genome.